Interactive Art: Our Story

 ArtPrize, a huge international art competition that attracts a half a million visitors, ushered Pamela's early paintings onto a large stage—with thousands of people visiting the Amway Grand Plaza Hotel where her Woman in Red collection showcased in 2010—even though she was just returning to painting.
-ArtPrize became a catalyst for Pamela to discover that she doesn't just paint watercolors.
-She also creates interactive installations where visitors experience art's powerful potential to heal.
+ArtPrize became a catalyst for Pamela to discover that her work had expanded beyond individual paintings to creating interactive installations where visitors experienced art's powerful potential to heal.

 Just the act of writing the message…I was part of the healing process.
 Visitor response

 ArtPrize 2011 visitor response

 In 2011, Braving the Wind—a depiction of a young woman's cancer battle combined with an interactive Healing Tree—invited visitors to honor loved ones who struggled with cancer.
 Nearly 20,000 ArtPrize visitors participated by hanging notes on the tree.
 Many shed tears.
 Pamela recalls, “As the artist, I only needed to get out of the way and allow the audience to become part of the story.”

 The next year, a window with names honoring Congolese rape survivors, from half a world away, and seven-foot pillars portraying the stories of courageous refugee women prompted several ArtPrize 2012 visitors to confide their own rape stories.
-In those tender moments, Courage Ablaze helped facilitate small steps towards healing.
+In those tender moments, Courage Ablaze helped facilitate small healing steps.

 Photo by Paul Willis

 Whether focusing on heart disease, cancer, rape, autism, or sex trafficking, Pamela's installations raise awareness and invite visitors into a healing space.
 Dozens of stories have emerged as people identify their struggles and release their hurts.
 Following Pamela's successful ten-year ArtPrize career, her transformative work has expanded into new opportunities—school programs and speaking—as individuals continue to validate art's healing power.

 You can get involved with your donation